 The YouTube Partner Programme (YPP) gives creators greater access to YouTube resources and features.
-This article provides an overview of available features, criteria for joining, an application checklist and some FAQ.
+This article provides an overview of the available features, criteria for joining, an application checklist and some FAQs.

 What you get

 - The YouTube monetisation policies are a collection of policies that allow you to monetise on YouTube.
 If you're a YouTube partner, your agreement including the YouTube Partner Programme policies requires compliance with these monetisation policies in order to potentially earn money on YouTube.

 - Live in a country or region where the YouTube Partner Programme is available.

 - Have more than 4,000 valid public watch hours in the last 12 months.

 Everyone who meets our threshold can apply for YPP, but you do need to meet some of our guidelines to be considered.
 This checklist is meant to guide you through the application process.

 - Make sure that your channel follows our policies and guidelines.
 When you apply, you'll go through a standard review process to check if your channel meets our policies and guidelines.
 Only channels that meet them will be accepted into the programme.
 We also constantly check channels in the programme to make sure that they continue to meet our policies and guidelines.

 - Enable 2-Step Verification for your Google Account, which means that you'll protect your account with both your password and an additional device.
 Not having 2-Step Verification may cause a delay in your application review, so we highly recommend doing this.
 Visit g.co/2sv to get started.